ispras/utopia-hls/README.md

 For the executable there are three general arguments: `-h,--help`, `-H,--help-all` and `-v,--version` for printing simple and extended help-messages, and printing current executable's version respectively.

 Unless neither of the three arguments is used, first argument is the mode which the executable has to function in.
-Currently there is only one available mode `hls`.
+Currently there are only two available modes: `hls` and `sim`.

+`hls` mode is used to translate the provided DFCxx kernel to different output formats.
 The list of arguments for `hls`-mode is presented below:

 * `-h,--help`: *optional* flag; used to print the help-message about other arguments.
 * `--config <PATH>`: *required* filesystem-path option; used to specify the file for a JSON latency configuration file.
 Its format is presented in *JSON Configuration* section.